NethServer/docs/administrator-manual/en/mail.rst

 the IMAP admin user is the account ``vmail``.
 The password can be found at :file:`/var/lib/nethserver/secrets/vmail`.

-In the IMAP syncronization panel you must use a specific username ``username@domain.com*vmail`` and the ``vmail`` password.
+In the IMAP synchronization panel you must use a specific username ``username@domain.com*vmail`` and the ``vmail`` password.

 .. note:: The developer of Imapsync has written a page about servers supporting